csulbying/2018Spring/02-web-introduction/css-introduction.md

 To move the tilte to the center of the page, add `text-align: center` to the `.page_title` selector.

 Now add styles to the feedback paragraph.
 Adding `class="feedback"` to the element and `.feedback { background-color: #521751; color: white; text-align: center; }` to the style file.

+## 6 Display

+### 6.1 Theory

+The display property allows you to change the flow layout of an element.
+Commons values are `block`, `inline`, `inline-block`, and `none`.
+The [MDN display doc] has the completed list of all values.

+Use the [theory project](https://github.com/academind/web-dev-beginners-guide/tree/06-css-display-theory) as a start, add `display: block;` to `div` element has no effect at all.
+The reason is that it is the default display style for a `div` element.

+A block element can have a `width` property and a `height` property.
+Try add a width property as `width: 100px;`.
+The length of all `div` element width is changed.

+If you change its display style to `inline`, then all three `div` elements are displayed in one line with a width that is just enough to wrap their content.
+An `inline` element doesn't have a `width` property and a `height` property.

+How could we make these inline elements to have width? the answer is to change their styles to `display: inline-block`.
+Now they can have both `height` and `width` properties.

+When setting `display: none;`, the `div` elements are invisible though their spaces are reserved in the page flow.

+### 6.2 Web Site

+To display the navigation list items in a one line, you add a class to the `nav` element, `class="navigation"` and style `.navigation li { display: inline; }`.
+Now the nav elements are in one line.
+However, they have different width.

+To be able to set their width, change their style to `display: inline-block; width: 70px; background-color:  yellow;`.
+Now they have the same width with yellow background color.

+However, because the 2nd list item contains an anchor element, if you change anchor element style some where else, that style has higher priority.
+Try change `a` element style to `background-colr: red` to see the result.
+Therefore, we need to change the navigation selector to `.navigation li, .navigation a`.
+Then everything works as expected.
+The `.navigation a` selector is more specific, therefore has a higher priority, than the `a` selector.

+To center the navigation, add `.navigation { text-align: center; }` to center align `inline` and `inline-block` child elements.
+To remove the padding on the left of the navigation and page title, add `padding: 0` to their style.

+To associate the main trip text with their images, add the style `.trip-text p { display: inline-block; width: 50% }`.
+Also set `.trip-text { padding: 0}` to remove paddings.
+However, `50%` doesn't work because there is a gap between the two inline block elements.
+This issue can be solved easily with `display: flex` style.

+To align footer texts and their images, add a class to the footer `div` elements a class `class="review-clients`.
+Then add style `.review-clients p, .review-clients img { display: inline }`.
+The text and its image are in one line.
+To make them vertical aligned, add `vertical-align: middle;` to the style.